 Narrative craft

-Story structure satisfaction, payoff of setups
+Story structure satisfaction, payoff of setups, the discipline of what gets cut

 Production value

-Cinematography, sound design, editing craft
+Cinematography, sound design, editing craft, score, design

 Rewatchability